ct-js/docs.ctjs.rocks/docs/Background.md

 ### Removing a background

-Similar to types, a background can be removed with `bg.kill = true;`, where `bg` is the backgrond that needs to be removed.
+Similar to templates, a background can be removed with `bg.kill = true;`, where `bg` is the backgrond that needs to be removed.

 ### Other interesting properties